 Do try and talk to friends and family and those who are close to you.
 It will help them to understand how you are feeling.
 If you find it hard to speak about how you are feeling, it might help to write it down; either to give it to them to read or just to read it back yourself.
 Some people find it helpful to keep a journal or diary of their thoughts and feelings.

 Looking after yourself and a baby can be both rewarding and at the same time really hard.
-People like to help, so try to ask friends and family for help with specific tasks (doing the washing up, hoovering or looking after the baby), and accept any offers of help that are given.
+People like to help, so try to ask friends and family for help with specific tasks (doing the washing up, hoovering, cooking or looking after the baby), and accept offers of help that feel useful to you.

 Don’t put pressure on yourself to be out all the time though, only do what makes you feel better.
 For your baby, being with you and being involved in your daily activities, in or out of the home, is enough.